-4.3 The notified body shall examine the application, and where the design meets the provisions of the Directive that apply to the measuring instrument it shall issue an EC design examination certificate to the manufacturer.
-The certificate shall contain the name and address of the manufacturer, conclusions of the examination, conditions (if any) for its validity and the necessary data for identification of the approved instrument.
+4.3 The notified body shall examine the application, and where the design meets the requirements of this Directive that apply to the instrument it shall issue an EU design examination certificate to the manufacturer.
+The certificate shall give the name and address of the manufacturer, conclusions of the examination, the conditions (if any) for its validity and the data necessary for identification of the approved design.
+That certificate may have one or more annexes attached.

-The Design Examination will consist of an assessment of the conformity of the design, as contained in the technical documentation and the supporting evidence, in meeting the Essential Requirements as laid down in Annex 1, the Annex specific requirements (MI-0XY) and, where applicable, the instrument specific requirements.
+The Design Examination will consist of an assessment of the conformity of the design, as contained in the technical documentation and the supporting evidence, in meeting the Essential Requirements as laid down in Annex 1 and the applicable instrument specific requirements in Annex III-XII (MI-0XY)